-- It is important to note that other forms of birth control are then required until a semen sample has been proven to be sperm free.
+- It is important to note that other forms of birth control are required until a semen sample has been proven to be sperm free.
 One sample is required at approximately 14 weeks.
-For further information about semen analysis please click here.
+For further information about semen analysis please click here

-- You may return to work the day after the procedure, however if it is a physically strenuous job. for example landscaping, heavy lifting, etc. we recommend you take 2 – 3 days off.
+- You may return to work the day after the procedure, however if it is a physically strenuous job such as landscaping, heavy lifting, etc. we recommend you take 2 – 3 days off

-- Sports may be resumed after approximately 5 days but giving it 1 week would be the best advice.
+- Sports may be resumed after approximately 1 week

-- Sexually activity may be resumed after 2-3 days.
-Some blood may be noticed in your ejaculate initially but this resolves quickly and is nothing to be concerned about.
+- Sexually activity may be resumed after 3-4 days.
+Some blood may be noticed in your ejaculate initially but this resolves quickly and is nothing to be concerned about

 All vasectomies here are performed by Dr. Mc Cormick.
 If you need any follow-up, you will see him directly.
 You will be given a number that you can contact us on at any stage should you have any concerns in the first few days after the procedure.